 Psst...
-Would you like the best old fashioned lemon tart recipe ever?
-Years ago, around 1918, my Great Aunt Betty Parsons gave her treasured recipe for making lemon tartlets to my Grannie Bell after receiving her promise that she wouldn't divulge it to anyone.
+Would you like the best homemade lemon tart recipe ever?
+Years ago, around 1918, my Great Aunt Betty Parsons gave her treasured recipe for making lemon tartlets to my Grannie Bell, but only after receiving her promise that she would never divulge it to anyone.

 As a BONUS for keeping our family secret, you'll also get to try Aunt Betty's old time English Lemon Cheese Filling for tarts or layer cakes.

 Preheat oven to 375°F.

 You'll need pastry for 1 dozen foil tart cups.

 Blend 1 cup brown sugar, the juice, and a little grated rind of 1 lemon, and 1 egg.

 Line tart cups with pastry.
 Fill cups 3/4 full of the blended mixture.
 Bake at 375°F for 20 to 25 minutes.

 These tarts are always a family favorite when on a picnic or for a special occasion like birthdays, wedding showers, and parties.